 In November 2016, the Company entered into a binding option agreement and farm-in terms sheet with TSX listed Richmont Mines to acquire a 70% interest in the Chimo Gold Project.
-Under the terms of the agreement (refer to below project overview for further details) Chalice may acquire the interest through total option payments of C\$200,000 and incurring exploration expenditures of C\$3.1 million over four years.
+Under the terms of the agreement, Chalice may acquire the interest through total option payments of C\$200,000 and incurring exploration expenditures of C\$3.1 million over four years.
+In the financial year ended June 30, 2018, the Company earnt a 70% interest in the Chimo Gold Project and in September 2018, Chalice acquired the remaining 30% interest (as per above).

 In October 2016, the Company entered into a binding option agreement and farm-in term sheet with TSX listed Globex Mining Enterprises to acquire 100% of Globex's interest in the Nordeau Gold Project.
-Chalice may acquire the interest in the project through option payments of C\$590,000 and incurring exploration expenditures of C\$2.5 million over four years (refer project overview below for further details).
+Chalice may acquire the interest in the project through option payments of C\$590,000 and incurring exploration expenditures of C\$2.5 million over four years.

 In September 2016, the Company and ASX listed Traka Resources Limited entered into a binding Heads of Agreement in relation to the Latitude Hill Project in September 2016.
 Under the terms of the farm-in agreement Chalice may earn up to 70% interest in the Latitude Hill Project.
-Refer to project overview below for further details.
+Chalice formally notified Traka Resources Limited of its withdrawal from the Latitude Hill Project farm-in and joint venture agreement in March 2018 as results of drilling downgraded the nickel prospectivity of the project.

 In September 2016, the Company and ASX listed Red Hill Iron entered into a binding Heads of Agreement in relation to the West Pilbara Project to allow Chalice to farm-in to all minerals other than iron ore within the project.
 Chalice can earn up to 70% interest in the project by funding A\$3 million worth of exploration with a minimum commitment of A\$500,000.
 Refer to project overview below for further details.
+In January 2018, the Company provided notification to Red Hill Iron of its withdrawal from the farm-in and joint venture agreement.
+While anomalous drill results were returned from several of the prospects, they were not considered sufficiently encouraging to warrant follow-up exploration.